openstack/octavia/doc/source/user/guides/basic-cookbook.rst

 ssl back-end servers.
 Unfortunately, this causes problems if the servers are performing client certificate validation, as HAProxy won't have a valid cert.
 In this case, using ``TLS-HELLO`` type monitoring is an alternative.

+``SCTP`` health monitors send an INIT packet to the back-end server's port.
+If an application is listening on this port, the Operating System should reply with an INIT ACK packet, but if the port is closed, it replies with an ABORT packet.
+If the health monitor receives an INIT ACK packet, it immediatly closes the connection with an ABORT packet, and considers that the server is ONLINE.

 ``TLS-HELLO`` health monitors simply ensure the back-end server responds to SSLv3 client hello messages.
 It will not check any other health metrics, like